navgurukul/newton/spoken-english/spoken-english/spoken-english-instructionToVolunteer.md

 The class conduct has to be done in following manner :

 For the people who are starting this week for the first session, please follow these steps:

-1. While conducting classes via Meraki for spoken English, please limit the number of entries maximum to 15, when taking first class.
+While conducting classes via Meraki for spoken English, please limit the number of entries maximum to 15, when taking first class.

-How to create classes:
+#### How to create classes:

 1.This week, there would be a new way to setup your classes.
 While creating classes please Select "Cohort".
-While when you select cohort, as for eg if you have classes on Wednesday  , 4-5 pm, so scroll down after filling all you desc, email id, name etc, follow these steps:
+While when you select cohort, as for eg if you have classes on Wednesday  , 4-5 pm, so scroll down after filling all you desc, email id, name etc, follow these steps.

 2. check the checkbox **Weekly**

 3. Check the checkboxes for **Days** on which you wish to conduct your classes eg, as in the above example, it is every *Wednesday*

 Now you have either 2 options:

-i.
+a.
 Either select **Until date** - please select the tentative date till which the course will get finished, eg as you are teaching English, considering 15-18 classes, and by calculation eg if your classes might end up by 18 December considering 15 weeks-18 weeks from August end, then in that section select 18 December.

 b.
 Second option is to select **occurrences**, meaning total number of recurring classes, as english has total 15-18 including doubt sessions classes, so you can mention occurrences as 18 classes.

 Please update the [Tracker](https://docs.google.com/spreadsheets/d/1jZYeO6412o1tFhmGVRjWETmotBMXZjK15CAiyy2Z0_c/edit#gid=0) (Add new data for each new class)